00mjk/isomorfeus-project/isomorfeus-data/docs/common_api.md

 All LucidData *classes* support the following methods for loading data based on a key:
 - `load(key:)` -> instance
-  Convenience method useful for loading in a component render block.
+  Convenience method useful for loading in a isomorfeus-preact component render block.
 It returns at first a empty object with the key set.
 After data has been loaded the object will have its data available and a render is triggered.
 Transport request bundling applies.
   This method is optimistic and assumes success.
 Failure cannot be handled.
-  On the client: Triggers a load only when data is not available.
+  On the client: Triggers a load only when data has not been loaded yet.
-  On the server: The same as load!, always loads data.
+  On the server: The same as load!, always loads data immediately.

 - `load!(key:)` -> instance
   The same as load but always triggers a load.

 - `promise_load!(key:)` -> promise with instance when resolved
   This method returns a promise.
 This method always triggers a load when called, but subject to transport request bundling, the actual request may be delayed, bundled together with other request or fulfilled by another identical request.
-  Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.
+  Typical use is from isomorfeus-preact component callbacks, component preload blocks, component event handlers or outside of components, but not from within component render blocks.

 - `promise_load(key:)` -> promise with instance when resolved
-  On the client: This method is the same as promise_load! but triggers load only when data is not available.
+  On the client: This method is the same as promise_load! but triggers load only when data has not been loaded yet.
   On the server: The same as promise_load!, always loads data.

-A `execute_load` block must be defined, to execute the actual load of data.
+A `execute_load` block can be defined for classes inheriting from LucidData classes, to execute load of data from other sources.
 This blocks must return a instance if the class.
 Returning nil indicates that the requested item does not exist.
 Alternatively a exception may be thrown.

 ### Creating Data